 How Can I Become An Animal Control Officer?

 Generally, a person who is interested in becoming an animal control officer must be a minimum of 18 years old and has graduated from high school or has a GED.
 Some agencies expect their potential hires to pass a drug screening and background check, and have a valid driver’s license.
 Depending on the agency you are interested in working for will determine what type of schooling will be necessary.
+Find a local criminal justice school and talk to someone about it.

 Some agencies require their animal control officers to have bachelor’s degrees or certifications in animal science, veterinary science, or law enforcement.
 Some also expect secondary coursework to include animal behavior, animal care and management, and animal nutrition.